mattermost/mattermost-handbook/company/about-mattermost/list-of-terms.md

 ### **CAO**

-_Contract Accountability Owner_ is a [DRI](list-of-terms.md#dri) for ensuring a contract meets our guidelines and standards ahead of final approval by [a company signatory. ](../../operations/operations/company-agreements.md#who-can-sign-on-behalf-of-the-company).
+_Contract Accountability Owner_ is a [DRI](list-of-terms.md#dri) for ensuring a contract meets our guidelines and standards ahead of final approval by [a company signatory](../../operations/operations/company-agreements.md#who-can-sign-on-behalf-of-the-company).
 Also see [listing of CAOs](../../operations/operations/company-agreements.md#who-are-contract-accountability-owners-caos).

 ### **COM**